-Further, increased frequency in reporting under Alternatives 2, 3, and Preferred Alternative 4 may have some direct negative effects on charter vessel owners and captains because businesses may need to assign additional time or staff to submit reports.
+Increased frequency in reporting under Alternatives 2, 3, and Preferred Alternative 4 may have some direct negative effects on charter vessel owners and captains because businesses may need to assign additional time or staff to submit reports.
 The daily reporting requirement under Alternative 3 and the pre-landing daily reporting requirement under Preferred Alternative 4 would be more burdensome for charter vessels than the weekly reporting under Alternative 2.
-In terms of additional time and staff requirements, Alternative 1 would be the least burdensome; currently, 10% of charter vessels are randomly selected to report if called (MRIP For-Hire Survey), although these vessels could be selected by the SRD to report, in which case fishing records must be submitted 7 days after the end of each week (Sunday).
+In terms of additional time and staff requirements, Alternative 1 would be the least burdensome; currently, 10% of charter vessels are randomly selected to report if called (MRIP For-Hire Survey).
 Compared with Alternative 1, the burden of reporting would be greater under Alternative 2 (Tuesday, or 2 days), which would require all charter vessels to report, and greater still under Alternative 3 and Preferred Alternative 4, as the frequency of reporting increases.
-However, the increased burden of a higher reporting frequency, such as under Alternative 3 or Preferred Alternative 4, is expected to be primarily short-term, while operators familiarize themselves with the procedure and equipment, although the time needed to complete the reports would continue.
-Greater long-term benefits would be expected from more timely reporting under Alternative 3 or Preferred Alternative 4.
+Greater long-term benefits would be expected from timelier reporting under Alternative 3 or Preferred Alternative 4.
 Because Preferred Alternative 4 would require trip reports to be submitted prior to landing, this alternative would have the greatest short-term direct effects in terms of operators learning the procedure and equipment, but would also result in the greatest long-term benefits, as landings data are reported virtually in real time, and it would be possible to monitor and validate reporting compliance through random dockside inspections.
 Preferred Alternative 4 would be expected to result in greater direct effects on for-hire operators making more than one trip a day, as they would be required to make a report for each trip prior to landing.

 Requiring all charter vessels to report electronically and more frequently (Alternative 3 and Preferred Alternative 4) is expected to result in broad long-term social benefits.
-Many charter operators, along with others in the recreational sector, support improving the collection of landings data for more timely quota monitoring.
-Further, requiring all charter vessels to report will result in broad social benefits by increasing the sample size of landings reports compared with MRIP's estimates.
+Many charter operators, along with others in the recreational sector, support improving the collection of landings data for timelier quota monitoring.
+Further, requiring all charter vessels to report would result in broad social benefits by increasing the sample size of landings reports compared with MRIP's estimates.
 The lag time in data collection and analysis of recreational landings is currently inadequate for monitoring quotas in-season.
 Assuming compliance from fishery participants, more frequent and timely reporting would be expected to contribute to improved quota monitoring in the long-term, with which it will be less likely that an ACL would be exceeded, triggering any associated AMs which would negatively impact charter businesses and associated communities.
+However, improved reporting could also result in ACLs, which are not being met now, being met in the future, and AMs being triggered so ACLs are not exceeded.
 Triggering AMs can have significant direct and indirect effects on charter operators and fishermen because they usually impose some restriction on harvest, during either the current or the following season.
-Early closures and quota overage adjustments (which in turn increase the likelihood of an earlier closure in the following year) are directly linked to the NMFS quota monitoring system and limitations in the agency's ability to close the harvest of a species quickly enough to avoid triggering AMs.
-Although the negative effects of AMs are usually short-term, they may at times induce other indirect effects through changes in fishing behavior or business operations that could have long-term social effects.
+Early closures and quota overage adjustments (which in turn increase the likelihood of an earlier closure in the following year) are directly linked to the limitations in the Agency's ability to close the harvest of a species quickly enough to avoid triggering AMs.
+Although the negative effects of AMs are usually short-term, they may at times induce other indirect effects through changes in fishing behavior or business operations that could have longterm social effects.
 Some of those effects are similar to other thresholds being met and may involve switching to other species or discontinuing fishing altogether.
 Although the proposed reporting requirements may not prevent AMs from being triggered, these requirements would be expected to provide additional information to better forecast in-season closures and to minimize the effects of post-season AMs.
-Under Alternative 1 (No Action), there would be no improvements to landings monitoring as a result of more timely reporting, and it would be more likely that AMs, such as in-season closures, would be triggered and continue to impact charter businesses, communities, and customers.